 The Museum has open hours on Tuesday–Friday during most of the academic year and in the summer (see details below).
 Informal tours are offered by student docents during all open hours or you can explore the collection on your own.
 Formal tours and educational lectures by faculty and/or staff are available by request.
-For a formal tour or if you are a group wanting to visit, please call the museum at 616-526-8100 or email Deanna van Dijk (email@example.com) to make arrangements.
+For a formal tour or if you are a group wanting to visit, please call the museum at 616-526-8100 or email Deanna van Dijk (firstname.lastname@example.org) to make arrangements.

 - If you would like to be added to an email list for occasional updates (2-3 times a year) or for announcements of new displays and special events, please complete this short form.

 Getting to the Dice Museum: We are located on the Calvin University campus at 3201 Burton St. SE, Grand Rapids, MI 49546.
 Use the maps on the Calvin University website or this pdf to see driving directions and a campus map.
 On campus, you will find us on the first floor of North Hall (see map with parking and building entrances).
 Admission is free.

-Bruce Dice, a 1948 Calvin alumnus and geologist from Houston, Texas, has been an avid rock and mineral collector for as long as he can remember.
-From childhood digging in his backyard, to spelunking in mines in New Zealand and Mexico, Dice has practiced the art of mineral collecting.
+Bruce Dice, a 1948 Calvin alumnus and geologist from Houston, Texas, was an avid rock and mineral collector for as long as he could remember.
+From childhood digging in his backyard, to spelunking in mines in New Zealand and Mexico, Dice practiced the art of mineral collecting.

-During the last 30 years, Dice has invested considerable time and effort into improving his exquisite collection.
+During his last 4 decades, Dice invested considerable time and effort into improving his exquisite collection.
 World-wide travels provided him opportunities to acquire rare and valuable samples.
 One of his favorite minerals on display is a sample of Crocoite, an unusual and rare lead chromate (PbCrO4) which forms into red, tabular crystals.
-The museum’s specimen was obtained from a small, family owned mine in Australia.
+The museum’s specimen was obtained from a small, family-owned mine in Australia.

-Through the years Dice has worked to improve the variety and quality of minerals in the collection.
+Through the years Dice worked to improve the variety and quality of minerals in the collection.
 Recent purchases included a suite of stunning fluorescent specimens from Franklin, New Jersey, and a fascinating collection of fossil fish from Lebanon.

 Both Dice and those at Calvin University agree that the collection is a magnificent way to marvel at God’s creation.
-With time, the museum will continue to change as new specimens are displayed from acquisitions and storage, thereby offering fresh displays of God’s handiwork to be enjoyed time and again.
+The museum continues to change through the years as new specimens are displayed from acquisitions and storage, thereby offering fresh displays of God’s handiwork to be enjoyed time and again.

 unique mineral and fossil specimens